j0st/german-paraphraser/README.md

 paraphraser = Paraphraser()
 ```

-4. Generate paraphrases from your text file
+4. Generate paraphrases from your text file (input sentences need punctuation for the paraphraser to work properly)
 ```
 paraphraser.generate(YOUR_LIST_OF_INPUT_SENTENCES, OUTPUT_FILE)
 ```